lukeed/ms/readme.md

 ## API

 ### ms.parse(input)
-Returns: `Number`
+Returns: `Number`| `undefined`

-Parses the input string, returning the number of milliseconds.
+Parses the input string, returning the number of milliseconds or `undefined` if the value can't be parsed successfully.

 #### input
 Type: `String`